 You can also take a stroll in Asheville’s Botanical Garden, photograph colorful fields of different species of flowers and plants at the North Carolina Arboretum, visit Thomas Wolfe’s Memorial House Museum, and enjoy many other exciting activities in Asheville.

 Asheville is a great weekend trip from Charlotte, Atlanta, and Nashville… it truly is a wonderful getaway!

 Athens is another amazing weekend getaway from Nashville.
 Be sure to admire Starr Mountain, the Tennessee River, and the Unicoi Mountains, all of which are fantastic highlights of the city and its surroundings.

-For the history buffs, there are at least two stand-out museums in Athens.
+For history buffs, there are at least two stand-out museums in Athens.
 The McMinn County Living Heritage Museum takes you down memory lane and dives into Athens’s history and culture.

 The Swift Museum has an assortment of Swift aircraft spanning from the year 1946 until the present day.